huijing/huijing.github.io/_posts/2016-08-22-fun-with-css.md

 By right, CSS gradients are cannot be animated.
 But by left, we can sort of hack it to work.
 Note the term hack.
 This particular hack I'm using is a performance killer, which means I need to research a bit further on more performant techniques, maybe involving `will-change` or some way of manipulating an extra `div` or 2 with `transform: translate()` instead.
 Stay tuned, folks.

 But for now, as I ask for forgiveness from the performance gods, hacky method it is.
-The trick involves animating the `background-position` property (which is extremely resource-heavy because it's triggering a repaint for every frame of the animation <span class="emoji">&#x1F614;</span>.
+The trick involves animating the `background-position` property (which is extremely resource-heavy because it's triggering a repaint for every frame of the animation <span class="emoji" role="img" tabindex="0" aria-label="pensive face">&#x1F614;</span>.

 <pre><code class="language-css">body {
   height: 100%;